seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 **BELARIUS**
 *To IMOGEN*
 You are not well: remain here in the cave;
-We’ll come to you after hunting.
+We'll come to you after hunting.

 **ARVIRAGUS**
 *To IMOGEN*